jamesnd04/techx-spotifyproj/README.md

 # Spotify Radio Wrapper Project (TechX)

 This application will allow users to listen to a Spotify radio generated from their previously played music.
+(This app only works for those whose user details are added in the Spotify Web App Developer site)

 ## Installation